tgasla/rl-cloudsimplus/README.md

 # 3. Start application
 `docker compose up`

-* You can also build manager image adding the `--build` flag to the `docker compose` command
+- You can also build manager image adding the `--build` flag to the `docker compose` command

-* If you want to see only the manager output use:
+- If you want to see only the manager output use:
   `docker compose manager run`

-* If you want the manager image to have NVIDIA CUDA GPU access add the `--profile gpu` flag to the `docker compose` command
+- If you want the manager image to have GPU access:
+  - For NVIDIA CUDA GPU you need to download the `nvidia-container-toolkit` by running `sudo apt-get install nvidia-container-toolkit` if you are using Debian and then add the `--profile gpu` flag to the `docker compose` command.

 # 4. Stop application
 `docker compose down`